What is CAPM?

 To calculate the cost of equity (Ke), we’ll take the risk-free rate and add it to the product of beta and the equity risk premium, with the ERP calculated as the expected market return minus the risk-free rate.

-For example, Company A’s cost of equity can be calculated as:
+For example, Company A’s cost of equity can be calculated using the following equation:

 Under the provided assumptions, the expected equity returns for the three companies come out to 5.3%, 8.0%, and 10.8%, respectively.

-The takeaways from our exercise are the following:
+The key takeaways from our practice exercise calculating the cost of equity using the capital asset pricing model (CAPM) are the following:

 - The lowest potential returns (and risk) come from the company with the lowest beta

-- The returns from the company with a beta of 1.0 is in line with that of the market
+- The returns from the company with a beta of 1.0 are in line with that of the market

 - The company with the highest potential returns (and risk) has the highest beta